daq-tools/influxio/doc/backlog.rst

 ************
 Iteration +1
 ************
-- [o] Parameters bucket-id and measurement are obligatory on data directory export Verify that.
 - [o] Demonstrate "library use" in README
 - [o] Publish documentation on RTD
 - [o] Add annotated CSV export/import